Thursday, October 2, 2025

 JFK's Summer White House (You tube video that features Hugh D. "Yusha" Auchincloss, Jackie Kennedy's beloved stepbrother.)

-Smokey Bear’s 78th Birthday (Ad Council livestream)
+Smokey Bear’s 78th Birthday (Over 1 billion impressioins)

 *Third Party Validation is a term used in public relations to emphasis the importance of a media outlet selecting to broadcast a story without being paid to do so by the firm or author.
 Unlike paying for advertising space, something anyone can do, third party validation means one has had to convince an editorial board that the story is worth being disseminated to the public.